SteveMcKeon/SteveMcKeon.github.io/_posts/2022-05-31-NorthSec-Warmup-Logically-Bonus.md

 ## Initial Exploration

-Zooming out a little bit, I could could 43 discrete blocks of data in the signal.
+Zooming out a little bit, I could count 43 discrete blocks of data in the signal.
 Odds are, each of these blocks represents a character of the flag we're after.

 ![Analog Characters](../assets/img/logically/logically_2.png){: .mx-auto.d-block :}